frycast/SQL_course/create-database/T-SQL/README.md

 8. The install location window opens.
 Leave the default install location.
 Click 'install'.
 9. Once installation completes, click 'Close'.
 10. In Azure Data Studio click 'Create a connection'.
 11. The 'Connection Details' panel opens.
-Under 'Server' type 'localhost'.
+Make sure the Connection type is 'Microsoft SQL Server' and the Authentication type is 'Windows Authentication'.
+For Server, type 'localhost'.
+Leave the username and password blank.
 Click 'Connect'.
 12. Azure Data Studio is now connected to your SQL Server.

 ### Windows: creating the databases